mtreilly/pocket-sdk-typescript/README.md

 ## Examples

-We have provided several example applications in the examples folder to help you get started with the SDK.
-Simply navigate to the examples folder and follow the instructions provided in each example's README.
+We have provided several examples in the example folder to help you get started with the SDK.

 ## Contributing